mohammadzainabbas/fizyr-assessment/README.md

 # Build the project
 cargo build

-# Run the interactive application (make sure that the database is running first)
+# Run the interactive application (make sure the database is running first)
+# If using .env, you might need a tool like dotenv-cli:
+# dotenv cargo run
 cargo run
 ```